Bilevel Data Curation for LLM Fine-tuning: Offline Selection and Online Self-Refining Generation: Experiments

+\textbf{Evaluation process. } For each method, we report losses on selected lower-level SFT dataset and the held-out validation dataset.
+For external evaluation, we test the model performance given by different methods using EleutherAI’s LM Evaluation Harness \citep{eval-harness} and report the zero-shot accuracy on $5$ representative QA tasks.
+Additionally, we use \textsc{AlpacaEval} \citep{alpaca_eval} to evaluate the quality of the responses generated by the models trained with different methods.
+Given a prompt dataset and a reference model (\textsc{Llama-3-8b}), we collect a pair of reference responses and the model's responses for each prompt.
+These responses are then judged by an LLM evaluator (GPT-4 Turbo) to compute the win rate of how often the model's responses outperform the reference responses.

-All experiments are conducted on one NVIDIA H100 GPU with $96$ GB memory, and results are averaged over $4$ runs.
-Our code is adapted from the bilevel LLM post-training library \url{https://github.com/Post-LLM/BIPOST} and experiment details are referred to Appendix \ref{sec:additional_experimernts}.
-We evaluate the performance on unseen data samples split from the validation dataset before fine-tuning, which we refer to as the evaluation loss.
-Additional evaluations on general question answering (QA) dataset and win-rate comparisons using \textsc{AlpacaEval} \citep{alpaca_eval} are provided in Tables \ref{tab:acc_table}, \ref{tab:acc_table_safe}, and Table \ref{table:win-rate} in Appendix \ref{sec:additional_experimernts}.
+All experiments are conducted on a server equipped with an NVIDIA H100 GPU with $96$ GB memory, and results are averaged over $4$ runs.
+Our code is adapted from the bilevel LLM post-training library \url{https://github.com/Post-LLM/BIPOST} and detailed settings are deferred to Appendix \ref{sec:additional_experimernts}.